Online meetings where you forget to turn on the mic and talk non-stop – everyone’s been there, right?

 - On your iPhone, open the following link in Safari:

-👉 Download the Toggle Mic Shortcut
+👉 Download Toggle Mic Shortcut

 - Tap Get Shortcut (or Add Shortcut)